zhiruicao/dqn_peg_solitaire/README.md

 ## ✨ Features
 * **Playable UI:** A clean, visually appealing 2D interface built with Raylib.
 * **Smart AI Assistant:** Press `SPACE` to let the AI calculate and play the optimal next move for you.
-* **Custom Inference Engine:** The PyTorch model is exported to a plain JSON file and inferred purely through raw C++ arrays and loops—no heavy ML libraries required in the frontend!
+* **Custom Inference Engine:** The PyTorch model is exported to a plain JSON file and inferred purely through raw C++ arrays and loops—no heavy ML libraries required in the frontend.

 ---